spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 # Curricula Vitae - Résumés
 A curriculum vitae, otherwise known as a CV or résumé, is a document used by individuals to communicate their work history, education and skill set.
 This is a style template for your curriculum written in LaTex.
-The main goal of this template is to provide a curriculum that is able to survive to the résumés screening of "twenty seconds".
+The main goal of this template is to provide a curriculum that is able to survive the résumés screening of "twenty seconds".

 _The author assumes no responsibility for the topicality, correctness, completeness or quality of the information provided and for the obtained résumés._